tuantle/tsf/examples/occupancy/TUTORIAL.md

 ### Setup & Training Strategy

-Just like the previous tutorials, the training strategy is to look back at the previous 5 minutes of feature data and and make forecast for room occupancy in the next minute.
+Just like the previous tutorials, the training strategy is to look back at the previous 5 minutes of feature data and make forecast for room occupancy in the next minute.

 Thus the input of the model would be a tensor of shape = (N, 5, 4), where N = batch size, 5 = past 5 minutes window, and 4 = feature count.